 - Companies are limited to either funding two years in a row or three out of the past five years.

-- Company is defined by its Federal Employee Identification Number (FEIN).
+- The company is defined by its Federal Employee Identification Number (FEIN).

 - All locations under the same FEIN are considered a single applicant and, when combined, are subject to the company funding caps